 In an ideal world, all children would live worry-free and have access to their basic needs: nutritious food, a good education, quality health care and a secure home.
 Emotionally, they all would feel safe and be loved and supported by caring adults.
 When all such needs are met, children have a better chance of a stable and happy adult life.
 But in reality, not every child is so privileged — even in the richest and most powerful nation in the world.

 The U.S., in fact, has the seventh highest rate of child poverty — over 29 percent — among economically developed countries.
-And according to the Children’s Defense Fund, more than 694,000 American children are abused or neglected every year.
-That’s one for every 45 seconds in a year.
+And according to the Children’s Defense Fund, a child is abused or neglected every 47 seconds and the total costs of maltreatment per year reach $80.3 billion.

 States with the Most Underprivileged Children